 During the initial implementation of the SMS, specific training will be required for all employees, including contract staff, to explain the agency's safety culture and describe how SMS works.
 The Safety Officer is the resource person for providing a corporate perspective on our approach to safety management.
-Once the SMS is implemented, safety training needs will depend on the safety responsibilities of the individual staff members and the nature of tasks performed.
+Once

-- Level One Training - o Initial Safety Training for All Staff - Basic Principles of safety management including the integrated nature of SMS, risk management, safety culture, etc. - Corporate safety philosophy, safety goals and objectives, safety policy and safety standards - Importance of complying with the safety policy and SMS procedures, and the approach to disciplinary actions for different safety issues - Organizational structure, roles, and responsibilities of staff in relation to safety - Current safety record, including areas of weakness - Reporting accidents, incidents, and perceived hazards - Feedback and communication methods for the dissemination of safety information - Safety promotion and information dissemination - Level Two Training - Safety Training for Operations Personnel In Addition to Level One Training - Unique hazards facing operational personnel - Seasonal safety hazards and procedures - Procedures for hazard reporting - Procedures for reporting accidents and incidents - Emergency procedures - Level Three Training - Safety training program for all employees and contractors directly responsible for safety. - Bus vehicle operators (Driver Training Performed by Driver Services Contractor) - Dispatchers - Maintenance technicians - Managers and supervisors - Leadership and Executive Management - Chief Safety Officers
+Level One Training

+- Initial Safety Training for All Staff - Basic Principles of safety management including the integrated nature of SMS, risk management, safety culture, etc. - Corporate safety philosophy, safety goals and objectives, safety policy and safety standards - Importance of complying with the safety policy and SMS procedures, and the approach to disciplinary actions for different safety issues - Organizational structure, roles, and responsibilities of staff in relation to safety - Current safety record, including areas of weakness - Reporting accidents, incidents, and perceived hazards - Feedback and communication methods for the dissemination of safety information - Safety promotion and information dissemination

+Level Two Training

+- o Safety Training for Operations Personnel In Addition to Level One Training - Unique hazards facing operational personnel - Seasonal safety hazards and procedures - Procedures for hazard reporting - Procedures for reporting accidents and incidents - Emergency procedures

+Level Three Training

+- Safety training program for all employees and contractors directly responsible for safety.

+- Bus vehicle operators (Driver Training Performed by Driver Services Contractor)

+- Dispatchers

+- Maintenance technicians

+- Managers and supervisors

+- Leadership and Executive Management

+- Chief Safety Officers